ifSarah/Flight-Price-Predictor/README.md

 ## Acknowledgments

-I would like to thank my friend Šimon, who originally came up with this idea and had a long discussion with me about developing this tool.
+I would like to thank my friend Šimon, who originally came up with this idea and had a long discussion with me about how we could develop this tool.